LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

   ![](https://i.imgur.com/rFsQpo7.png)
 - Now you can see your deployed website by going to your dashboard, selecting your project, and copying the domain from there!

-Share this domain with everyone on discord and lets all play the game together 🚀🚀🚀🚀
+Share this domain with everyone on discord and let's all play the game together 🚀🚀🚀🚀

 ## Completion